MatheSchool/typst-g-exam/doc/manual.typ

 = Introduction

-This package provides a way to generate exams.
+This template provides a way to generate exams.
 You can create questions and sub-questions, header with information about the academic center, score box, subject, exam, header with student information, clarifications, solutions, watermark with information about the exam model and teacher.

 = Usage